How to Easily Translate Any Website into Your Language

 How To Translate a Website in Microsoft Edge

-Open Microsoft Edge: Launch the Microsoft Edge browser on your computer.
+Open Microsoft Edge: Start off by launching the Microsoft Edge browser installed on your PC.

 How To Translate a Website in Microsoft Edge

-Settings: In the settings menu, go to “Settings” > “Languages.”
+Settings: From the settings menu, navigate to “Settings” > “Languages.”

 How To Translate a Website in Microsoft Edge